 No. 2: 5G network limitations

 Are you connecting to the 5G network, not the 2.4?
 If your network says “5G”, you are connecting to the 5G network.
 Some households have both the 2.4 and 5G networks, some only have the 2.4 network.
-5G is a great wifi connection but only under the right setting.
+5G is a great wifi connection but only in the right setting.

 In order to have a strong, fast 5G connection, your tv box and router need to be within line of sight of each other.
 Any obstruction, such as a wall, floor, furniture, etc between the modem and the tv box will weaken the signal significantly.